Xavier Suʻa-Filo: Cincinnati Bengals

 On March 19, 2020, Suʻa-Filo signed a three-year, $10 million contract with the Cincinnati Bengals.
-He was placed on the active/physically unable to perform list at the start of training camp on August 3, 2020, and activated from the list five days later.
-He was named the starting right guard in Week 1, but suffered an ankle injury and was placed on injured reserve on September 15, 2020.
-He was activated on December 2, 2020.
+He was placed on the active/physically unable to perform list at the start of training camp on August 3, and activated from the list five days later.
+He was named the starting right guard in Week 1, but suffered an ankle injury and was placed on injured reserve on September 15.
+Su’a-Filo was activated on December 2.
 He appeared in six games with five starts at left guard.

 Suʻa-Filo entered the 2021 season as the Bengals starting right guard.
 He suffered a knee injury in Week 2 and was placed on injured reserve on October 9, 2021.
-He was activated on January 17, 2022, then released the next day and re-signed to the practice squad.
+Su’a-Filo was activated on January 17, 2022, then released the next day and re-signed to the practice squad.
 His contract expired when the teams season ended on February 13, 2022.

+Coaching career

+On January 14, 2026, Su’a-Filo was hired to serve as the offensive line coach for the Dallas Renegades of the United Football League.